Mustafa Murrar

 Mustafa Murrar (مصطفى مرار) (28 February 1929 – 14 December 2021) was an Israeli Palestinian storyteller and children's author.
-He published hundreds of stories, essays and children's stories, including 18 short story collections, numerous novels and children's books for a total of 86 books.
+He published hundreds of stories, essays and children's stories, including 18 short story collections, novels and children's books for a total of 86 books.
 He also edited 22 books.
 His stories have been translated into Arabic, English, French, Spanish and German.

 Early life and education

-Mustafa Murrar was born and raised in a family of farmers in the Palestinian village of Jaljulia, near the city of Qalqilya, in Mandatory Palestine.
+Murrar was born and raised in a family of farmers in the Palestinian village of Jaljulia, near the city of Qalqilya, in Mandatory Palestine.
 He finished his primary studies in the school of Qalqilya due to the lack of a school in his village at the time.
-He then moved to study and graduate with distinction from the Amiri School in the city of Qalqilya.
-In the year of the 1948 Nakba, he was injured in an explosion and lost his leg.
+He then moved to study and graduate with distinction from the Amiri School in Qalqilya.
+While serving with the Palestinian Forces in the Israeli War of Independence, he was injured in an explosion and lost his leg.
 He was taken for treatment in Nablus Hospital, but was forced to return to Jaljulia in 1949 following the Rhodes Agreement, according to which his village was included in the Triangle area within the Israeli borders.

-In 1952, after the establishment of the State of Israel, he finished his studies at the Teachers’ Seminar in Tel Aviv-Jaffa, and then joined the education system.
+In 1952, after the establishment of the State of Israel, he finished his studies at the Teachers’ Seminar in Tel Aviv-Jaffa, Israel, and then joined the education system.